IMPORTANT NOTICE: Stage 2 and 3 restrictions are currently still in place. For more information, see:COVID-19 information for licensees

 There are restrictions on how cash may be accessed at gaming venues, including limits on the amount of cash that may be withdrawn by patrons.

-These measures provide patrons an opportunity to take a break from gaming before accessing cash from an ATM or similar cash facility.
+These measures are aimed at harm minimisation and provide patrons an opportunity to take a break from gaming.

-This change is part of a number of legislative amendments coming into effect in 2018 which impact venue operators.
-Further information on these changes is available on the Changes to the Gambling Regulation Act 2003 for venue operators page.
+Further information on the recent amendments that impact the obligations of venue operators are available on the Changes to the Gambling Regulation Act 2003 for venue operators page.